-A distinctive urban publisher founded in 1941
+A distinctive urban publisher since 1941

 Wayne State University Press